luncher2-build-week-org-19/Luncher__api/README.md

     -- returns token that expires 1h after creation

-1.  `Get all users` for testing purposes only
+1.  `Get all users` [-- for testing purposes only --]

-    -   /users
+    -   /users/all

+    -- returns array with all users

+1.  `Get User Info`
     {

         req - headers: {authorization: token}

     }

-    -- returns array with all users
+    -- returns array with loged in user info